Ok, no more questions about Equity Capital Markets: this one interview with a reader should answer everything on your mind.

-On the equity side, most of your work consists of updating market slides, creating case studies on recent equity offerings, working on internal memos, and drafting up selling points for equity issues that are about to launch.
+On the equity side, most of your work consists of updating market slides, creating case studies on recent equity offerings, working on internal memos such as the sales team memo, and drafting up selling points for equity issues that are about to launch.

 The “grunt work” consists of looking up stock ownership and analyzing the buying and selling history of stocks.